rmevans1/Java-Expressions-Statements-Code-Blocks-Methods/README.md

 ### Lecture 26- Code Blocks and The If Then Else Control Statements

 Covering code blocks and if then else control flow

+### Lecture 28- Methods

+Creating methods so code is not repeated